-Design Space Model report - Due Tuesday, March 24
+Design Space Model report - Due Monday, March 19

 - Document your design space and system of measures as a unique design strategy for solving your chosen design problem.
 Your document should include a description of the following aspects of your design: - 1.
-What are the dimensions (parameters) of your design space and how does each parameter affect the design?
+What are the dimensions (parameters) of your design space and how does each parameter affect the design? - 2.
+What variable types and control strategies are you using for your parameters, and how does this relate to the complexity and continuity of your design space?

-- 2. What variable types and control strategies are you using for your parameters, and how does this relate to the complexity and continuity of your design space? - 3.
-What are the boundaries of your design space and how does this relate to the bias vs. variance tradeoff of your design space model? - 4.
+- 3. What are the boundaries of your design space and how does this relate to the bias vs. variance tradeoff of your design space model? - 4.
 What evaluation metrics are you using and how do they relate to your design goals? - 5.
 What are the "intuitive" solutions in your design space? - 6.
-Do you think your design space is searchable? - A template of typical design space visualization strategies will be provided as a starting point for your report following this general outline: - 1.
+Do you think your design space is searchable? - A template\\ of typical design space visualization strategies will be provided as a starting point for your report following this general outline: - 1.
 Overview of design problem - 2.
 Description and diagrams of system for generating design solutions including parameterization - 3.
-Parameter study diagram showing the geometric expression of individual inputs - 4.
-Description and diagrams of each metric used to evaluate potential design solutions and how it is computed - 5.
-Examples of good and bad designs for each metric - 6.
-Description of potential conflicts or tradeoffs between metrics - 7.
-Design space model overview diagram - 8.
-Response surface analysis showing relationship of inputs to outputs, internal structure, and boundaries of the design space (OPTIONAL) - 9.
-Collection of 'intuitive' designs sampled manually from the design space - Link to template http://bit.ly/sp18-gd-model-report-template - In addition to the report, produce at least one GIF animation showing variety of design options (following in-class tutorial)
+Description and diagrams of each metric used to evaluate potential design solutions and how it is computed - 4.
+Examples of good and bad designs for each metric - 5.
+Description of potential conflicts or tradeoffs between metrics - 6.
+Design space model overview diagram - 7.
+Parameter study diagram showing the geometric expression of individual inputs - 8.
+Response surface analysis showing relationship of inputs to outputs, internal structure, and boundaries of the design space - 9.
+Collection of 'intuitive' designs sampled manually from the design space

-Final report and animation - Due Friday, May 8
+Final report and animation - Due Friday, May 4